-stological Condition: below are examples conditions used when assigning a diogory for fide fleatiff.
 Category Example condition Summary Good Crown has good foliage density for species.
 Tree shows no or minimal signs of pathogens that are unlikely to have an effect on the health of the tree.
 Tree is displaying good vigour and reactive growth development.
-The tree is in above average health and condition and no remedial works are required.
-Fair The tree may be starting to dieback or have over 25% deadwood.
+Trees that have a life expectancy 40 or more years.
+The tree is in average or above average health and condition and no remedial works are required except general maintenance.
+Fair The tree may be starting to dieback or have over up to 25% deadwood.
 Tree may have slightly reduced crown density or thinning.
-There may be some discolouration offoliage.
+There may be some discolouration of foliage.
 Average reactive growth development.
-There may be early signs of pathogens which may further deteriorate the health of the tree.
+There may be signs of infection pathogens which may further deteriorate the health of the tree.
 There may be epicormic growth indicating increased levels of stress within the tree.
-The tree is in below average health and condition and may require remedial works to improve the trees health.
-Poor The may be in decline, have extensive dieback or have over 30% deadwood.
+Trees that may only live between 15 and 40 more years The tree is in below average health and vigour and may require remedial works to improve the trees health.
+Poor The may be in decline, have extensive dieback or have over 25% deadwood.
 The canopy may be sparse or the leaves may be unusually small for species.
 Pathogens or pests are having a significant detrimental effect on the tree health.
-The tree is displaying low levels of health and removal or remedial works may be required.
+Trees that have useful life expectancy of less than 5 years.
+The tree is displaying low levels of health and remedial action are unlikely to be sufficient to improve the health of the tree.
 Dead The tree is dead or almost dead.
 The tree should generally be removed.